aws-samples/elastic-beanstalk-image-pipeline-trigger/README.md

 # Elastic Beanstalk EC2 Image Builder Pipeline for Windows Automation

-This project demonstrates how to detect when an Elastic Beanstalk platform's base AMI has been updated and starts an EC2 Image Builder Pipeline to automate the creation of a golden image.
+This project demonstrates how to detect when an Elastic Beanstalk platform's base AMI has been updated and starts an EC2 Image Builder Pipeline to automate the creation of a golden image and is the companion to the [EC2 Image Builder and Hands-free Hardening of Windows Images for AWS Elastic Beanstalk](https://aws.amazon.com/blogs/devops/ec2-image-builder-for-windows-on-aws-elastic-beanstalk/) blog post.

 ## License
 This library is licensed under the MIT-0 License.
 See the [LICENSE](LICENSE.TXT) file.